Buy our dog digital book bundle and prevent common accidents.

 Earth Animal No-Hide Chews — Our Favorite Rawhide Alternative

-These chews have been a staple in my home for years.
-Perfect for those that can’t have any rawhide chews, as well as those with more sensitive gastrointestinal tracts.
+These Earth Animal chews have been a staple in my home for years.
+They are perfect for those who can’t have rawhide chews and those with more sensitive gastrointestinal tracts.
 With a variety of flavors and sizes, you have options if your dog has allergies.

 Depending on how intent your dog is with this chew, it can last for days.
 My dogs tend to give them a good lick-over before settling in to chew and unroll them for more flavor.